Getting Creative With Stage Lighting

-Using Toning and Blending to Create New Effects
+Using Toning and Blending to Create New Stage Lighting Effects

 Our last example for this post is a bit more complicated.
 (Yet, still easy for even younger tech crews to implement.)
 This tech crew used of all three levels of lighting and a good bit of creativity to introduce Dorothy and company to a very ominous Wizard.
-The toning and blending lighting was calibrated to work in tandem with the background lighting to turn our vibrant, green Emerald City Great Hall into a toned down version of the imagery with a grey hue.
+They calibrated the toning and blending lighting to work in tandem with the background lighting.
+Our vibrant, green Emerald City Great Hall became a toned down version of the imagery with a grey hue.
 They then highlighted the on-stage cast members with area lighting.

 To finish the effect, they projected an image of The Wizard’s head onto the backdrop.
 The backdrop provided fitting imagery.
 However, it also gave the tech crew a focal point to project “The Wizard” on to.
 When the scene ended, the tech crew changed the lighting so the backdrop appeared Emerald City green once again.
 All in all, it made for a very unique presentation.

 Lighting is one of the best resources available when you are setting a scene.
-As you can see, even the simplest strategies can have a dramatic impact on your presentation.
+As you can see, even the simplest strategies can impact on your presentation dramatically.
 The more you experiment, the more options that will present themselves.
 Don’t be afraid to switch things up during rehearsals.
 You might just find the exact visuals that you are looking for!